awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 1. Add a [Store customer input](store-customer-input.md) block\.

-1. Configure the block to prompt customers for their callback number, such as “Please enter your phone number\.”
+1. Configure the block to prompt customers for their callback number, such as "Please enter your phone number\."
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/store-customer-input.png)

 1. In the **Customer input** section, select **Phone number**, and then choose one of the following:
    + **Local format**: Your customers are calling from phone numbers that are in the same country as the AWS Region where you created your Amazon Connect instance\.
    + **International format/Enforce E\.164**: Your customers are calling from phone numbers in countries or regions other than the one where you created your instance\.

-1. Add a [Set callback number](set-callback-number.md) block to your contact flow\.
+1. Add a [Set callback number](set-callback-number.md) block to your flow\.

 1. Configure the block to set **Type** to **System**\.
 For **Attribute**, choose **Store customer input**\.
 This attribute stores the customer's phone number\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-callback-number2.png)